U.S. flag

 DNA Methylation Studies

 In individuals who do not have a contracted D4Z4 repeat array identified and have at least one repeat array with a permissive chromosome 4 haplotype, D4Z4 methylation analysis should be done next.
-D4Z4 hypomethylation suggests the presence of a heterozygous SMCHD1 or DNMT3B pathogenic variant.
+D4Z4 hypomethylation suggests the presence of a heterozygous pathogenic variant in SMCHD1 or DNMT3B, or biallelic pathogenic variants in LRIF1.

-Sequence analysis of SMCHD1 and DNMT3B should be done in individuals with D4Z4 hypomethylation to detect small intragenic deletions/insertions and missense, nonsense, and splice site variants; typically, exon or whole-gene deletions/duplications are not detected.
-If no pathogenic variant is found perform gene-targeted deletion/duplication analysis to detect intragenic deletions or duplications.
+Sequence analysis of SMCHD1, DNMT3B, and LRIF1 should be performed in individuals with D4Z4 hypomethylation to detect missense, nonsense, and splice site variants and small intragenic deletions/insertions.
+Note: Depending on the sequencing method used, single-exon, multiexon, or whole-gene deletions/duplications may not be detected.
+If no variant is detected by the sequencing method used, the next step is to perform gene-targeted deletion/duplication analysis to detect exon and whole-gene deletions or duplications.

 Table 1.